 - Hip Dislocation

 - Pediatric Thighbone (Femur) Fracture

 - Snapping Hip

 Osteoarthritis of the hip, the most common type of arthritis affecting this joint, is usually a byproduct of the aging process.
 Rheumatoid arthritis and post-traumatic arthritis can also affect the hip joint.

 Regardless of the type of arthritis a patient exhibits, the end result is that the hip joint becomes worn which creates inflammation, pain, and lack of mobility.
 Once medication and non-operative therapies have been exhausted, patients may want to explore replacement surgery for the affected hip.

-To learn more about hip replacement, visit our Joint Replacement Center.
+To learn more about hip replacement, visit our Joint Replacement specialists.